yjvyas/yjvyas.github.io/README.md

 <ul>
 <li>Terrain modelling of granular surfaces</li>
 <li>Reinforcement Learning locomotion control with Reward Tuning for optimal gaits</li>
-<li>Continued collaboration with RSL to bridge the sim-to-real gap and deploy on a physical legged robot with gravity-offset</li>
+<li>Continued collaboration with RSL for training a robust policy that works on both rigid and soft terrains, to be published in a suitable conference</li>
 </ul>
 </details>